Skip to main content

 While we think of coughs as troublesome, they're actually your body's way of protecting your airways, getting rid of foreign bodies including germs.
 Coughs lasting under three weeks are most commonly down to viral infections, but when should you seek medical help?

-As many as one in five of us have a persistent cough, which usually doesn't have a serious cause but can be exhausting - especially if it stops us sleeping.
+As many as 1 in 5 of us have a persistent cough, which is not usually serious but can be exhausting - especially if it stops us sleeping.

-Doctors describe a persistent, or 'chronic', cough as one lasting more than eight weeks.
-Three to eight weeks is 'sub-acute' and less than three weeks is 'acute'.
+Doctors describe a persistent, or 'chronic' cough as one lasting more than 8 weeks.
+Three to 8 weeks is 'sub-acute' and fewer than 3 weeks is 'acute', meaning short-term.

-The time your cough lasts is important because chronic coughs usually have different causes (and treatments) to others.
-Coughs lasting less than three weeks are usually caused by viruses, and self-help remedies from your pharmacist will help you through them.
+The time your cough lasts is important because long lasting (chronic) coughs usually have different causes and treatments to others.
+Coughs lasting fewer than 3 weeks are usually caused by viruses, and remedies from your pharmacist may help you through them.

 What's causing your persistent cough?